Join a rapidly growing career path

 Nurse practitioners are Advanced Practice Registered Nurses (APRN) educated at the master’s level or higher.
 They typically work in emergency rooms, primary care clinics, urgent care centers, and hospitals treating patients with a range of illnesses and/or life-threatening conditions.
 The primary care FNP is certified and licensed to treat patients of all ages in a variety of settings.

-Learn everything you need to know about what a nurse practitioner is and what they do.
+Learn everything you need to know about what a family nurse practitioner is and what they do.

 Life as a family nurse practitioner: career profile

 Increasingly, FNPs are providing services for which patients would have historically waited weeks to see a physician, especially in rural areas where there is a shortage of primary family practice providers.

 Where can you work?